'My volunteering experience was extremely fulfilling. A great experience. Both myself and the students gained a lot from this.'

 Panels usually last around an hour and we can send you sample questions in advance.
 Common topics include: the working world, skills required for your industry, key growth industry sectors and routes into employment.

 We have a number of slots available for panellists in secondary schools between September and July.

 If you'd like to volunteer for a careers panel or find out more information about this particular activity, please contact Lola Wilson.

 Give students a valuable (and often brand new!) experience of what a business may seek when looking for new recruits at one of our Interview Practice sessions.

 Students are interviewed individually by business volunteers, followed by a short feedback session with their interviewer.

 These sessions are open to anyone - whether you've never interviewed anyone before and would like to develop your own skills, or whether you'd like to practice your honed interviewing technique on a new audience.

-We are currently recruiting for Interview Practice sessions up to July.
+We are currently recruiting for Interview Practice sessions throughout the year.

-If you'd like to help develop the skills of the next generation of interviewees, please contact Lucy Hardman.
+If you'd like to help develop the skills of the next generation of interviewees, please contact Lola Wilson.